In Brief

 "'Twas grace that taught my heart to fear, and grace my fears relieved; how precious did that grace appear the hour I first believed."

 "Grace that taught my heart to fear" — grace is the subject.
 The heart is the object.
 Grace acts; the heart receives.
 This is irresistible grace.
 The heart doesn't teach itself to fear God.
 Grace teaches it.
 "The hour I first believed" — Newton doesn't say "the hour I decided to believe."
 Belief happened.
 It appeared when grace appeared.
-Philippians 1:29 says it plainly: "For it has been granted to you on behalf of Christ not only to believe on him, but also to suffer for him."
+Philippians 1:29 says it plainly: "For it has been granted to you on behalf of Christ not only to believe in him, but also to suffer for him."
 Belief is granted — given, gifted, not self-generated.

 "When we've been there ten thousand years, bright shining as the sun, we've no less days to sing God's praise than when we first begun."